Constructing 3D Rotational Invariance and Equivariance with Symmetric Tensor Networks: Preliminaries

 \subsection{Group invariance and equivariance}

-We can give the definition of group invariance and equivariance functions as follows: \begin{definition} Let $G$ be a group which acts on linear spaces $V_1,\dots,V_n$ over field $F$ by certain linear representation.
-An invariant function $f: \bigoplus_i V_i \rightarrow F$ in a multi-variable function such that for each $g\in G$,
+We can give the definition of group invariance and equivariance functions as follows: \begin{definition} Let $G$ be a group which acts on linear spaces $V_1,\dots,V_n$ over a field $F$ by certain linear representation.
+An invariant function $f: \bigoplus_i V_i \rightarrow F$ is a multi-variable function such that for each $g\in G$,

 \end{definition}